“Prince was really excited and kept pumping us up, saying ‘We’re making history tonight’”: How Prince summoned one of the greatest guitar solos of all time from thin air

 1984’s Purple Rain album was Prince’s biggest success.
 The aesthetic and vibe of the album, film and its clutch of singles would define Prince like no other era.

-While ‘proper’ Prince fans often bemoan the over-exposed cultural currency of Purple Rain, often citing the album’s 1986 follow-up Parade, or 1987’s sprawling Sign o' the Times as the superior listens, in our view Purple Rain sits at the very summit of Prince’s achievements.
+While ‘proper’ Prince fans often bemoan the over-exposed cultural currency of Purple Rain, often citing 1986's vibrant Parade, or 1987’s sprawling Sign o' the Times as the superior listens, in our view Purple Rain sits at the very summit of Prince’s achievements.
 And, its title track ripples with near-tangible magic.

 Originally written as a slightly experimental foray into the country world, the then-24 year-old Prince constructed a ten-minute foundation around a straightforward chord progression in Bb.